JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 The contributors of The Checker, and The Checker itself are not affiliated with or endorsed by any of the companies mentioned in The Checker.
 Depending on how The Checker is used, it may violate the EULA and/or Terms and Conditions of the associated software.
 The Checker is an UNOFFICIAL project and the use of associated software may be limited.

 ## Appendix
-- Modern hearing aids fitting software usually work with Noahlink Wireless device.
+- Modern hearing aids fitting software usually works with Noahlink Wireless device.
 Please check its device driver and firmware update manually at https://www.himsa.com/himsa_download/noahlink-wireless-downloads/
-- Starkey fitting software (Pro Fit or Inspire OS) need PatientBase to work with.
+- Starkey fitting software (Pro Fit or Inspire OS) needs PatientBase to work with.
 Please check manually at https://patientbase.starkeyhearingtechnologies.com
-- Some less common hearing aid brands can be checked via their official websites:
+- Some less common hearing aids brands can be checked via their official websites:
   - [Audina ezFIT](https://www.audina.net/en/professional/software)
   - [AUSTAR Fit](https://www.austar-hearing.net/Fitting+Software) and older software can be found [here](https://www.austar-hearing.com/soft-40.html) or [here](https://soft.austar-hearing.com:4431/software-center/#/)
   - [NewSound Fit](https://www.newsound.cn/软件下载)